Fitbit Battery Replacement Cost UK 2026

 How mail-in battery repair works

-You post the device to our Solihull workshop, tracked and insured.
-We log it, run a free diagnostic to confirm it is genuinely the battery (and rule out a charging-contact look-alike), fix the price to the published figure for your model, replace the sealed cell, re-seal the case for water resistance, and return it tracked and insured both ways.
-There are no service day-counts here; standard battery repairs are completed promptly once the part is confirmed.
+Post the tracker to our Solihull workshop, tracked and insured.
+We book it in, run a free diagnostic to be sure it really is the cell and not a charging-contact look-alike, hold the price to the published figure for your model, fit the matched cell, re-seal the body for water resistance, and send it back tracked and insured both ways.
+We don't measure service in day-counts; once the part is confirmed a standard battery job is done promptly.
 See how to pack your Fitbit for posting, and read our 27-month guarantee explained before you book.

 FAQ